 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.

-3.15 This allocation has significant housing, health, transport and innovation (due to the Enterprise Zone) objectives benefits; and only minor negative effect on the biodiversity and green infrastructure objective due to the adjoining Beeston Canal Local Wildlife Site.
+3.25 This allocation has significant housing and health objectives benefits with only one negative effect on the biodiversity and green infrastructure objective.